Find Healthcare Schools

 The states with the most job growth for Occupational Therapist (OT) are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Kansas, Rhode Island, or Minnesota.
 These states have the worst job growth for this type of profession.

-How Much Does an Occupational Therapist (OT) Make?
+Occupational Therapist (OT) Salary

 Occupational Therapists make between $55,490 and $120,750 a year.